indero/t0maten/README.md

 Pandoc is used to generate a HTML version of the daily Pomodoro files.

-For OS X you can download pandoc here: https://code.google.com/p/pandoc/downloads/
+For OS X you can [download pandoc](https://code.google.com/p/pandoc/downloads/) or install it via `brew install pandoc`.

 ## Aliases (bash, zsh, etc)